 We hope you feel better soon.

-Pain or nipple sensitivity after breast augmentation
+Pain, swelling, nipple sensitivity after breast augmentation

 Nipple pain after breast augmentation